 Whether they are visiting me or I am visiting them, we are always close to home.
 At a home away from home.
 I know them intimately.
 I’m trusted and able to get close.
 The necessary ingredients for any photo essay are present - access and acceptance.
 The camera has been around the children for most of their lives and they ignore it while the very serious business of play unfolds, and the mystery of make-believe prevails.
 The images are candid and made of unremarkable moments in everyday life, never staged.
 I watch, observe, and on occasion, the gestures, shapes and forms are arranged in the moment, and a picture is gifted for me to record.
 An unrecoverable fleeting moment in time.

 While I sincerely respect those that bring us documentary photographs of the social issues of our time, and there are so many critical issues, I am compelled to record a little poetic and romantic story, a notion that all is well in this small world.
 To cast my gaze at the joy, trust, and soaring spirits of these unfolding young lives.
 To show that affinity and love of family can provide hope and courage, warmth and reliable relationships, and induce a positive feeling.
-Happiness is as profound as sadness.
+Happiness being as profound as sadness.

 It is important that the images maintain a lasting artistic integrity, not concerned with fashion and passing trends.
 An authentic attempt to look at the world through the children rather than at the children.
 The images deal with a commonality that is at our core, an inner life, that crosses cultural and generational boundaries.
 No matter where in the world you are, no matter how old you may be, we can all relate to our own childhood, the joys and challenges.
 The images hold up a mirror to show us that we are all more similar to one another than we are different.
 Part of each one of us is still the child that we once were, and my hope is that we can see or feel something of ourselves, and others, in these pictures.
 The personal becoming the universal.